ccnmtl/mediathread/README.markdown

          be included in the open-sourced distribution

-3. Bootstrap uses virtualenv to build a contained library in `ve/`
+4. Bootstrap uses virtualenv to build a contained library in `ve/`

     ./bootstrap.py

 The rest of the instructions work like standard Django.
 See: http://docs.djangoproject.com/ for more details.

-4. Sync the database
+5. Sync the database

-    ./manage.py syncdb
+    ./manage.py syncdb.  # When asked to create a superuser, do so.
-    ./manage.py migrate # to complete the south migration setup
+    ./manage.py migrate  # completes the south migration setup

-5. Run locally (during development only)
+6. Run locally (during development only)
     ./manage.py runserver myhost.example.com:8000

-6. For deployment to Apache, see our sample configuration in `apache/prod.conf` This directory also contains standard `django.wsgi` file which can be used with other webservers

 Go to your site in a web browser.

 7. The default database is not very useful.
-Login with the superuser you created in Step #4.
+You'll need to create a course and some users.
+Login with the superuser you created in Step #5.

 8. Click the 'Create a Course' link.
     - Click the "+" to make a group.
 Name it something like "test_course"